 Exercise keeps animals healthy and alert, just like it does for you.
 Blood flow is increased during exercise, clearing arteries and veins and transporting oxygen and nutrients to around the body.

 Exercise keeps muscles strong, allows better digestion of food and heightens an animal’s senses.
 Energy that has been stored as fat can also be used up during exercise - this helps to prevent animals from becoming overweight.

 Freedom to express normal behaviour is not only about an animal exercising their body, it also includes an animal’s freedom to exercise their mind.
 During exercise, new sights, sounds, smells and tastes can be discovered; unknown paths, trees and tunnels can be explored; new animals may be encountered, these experiences are very important for an animal’s physical and mental well-being.

 Imagine if you spent your entire life alone, locked in a big room.
 You had food, water, a warm cosy bed and once a day you were let out for 30 minutes to run around, but that was all.
 You had no friends, no toys, no TV, no books, no phone, no internet.
 What would or could you do for the rest of the day?
 How do you think you would feel?

 Most people would experience loneliness, boredom, frustration, sadness, anger and depression.
 Animals are likely to feel the same way too.
-Pet owners must meet their animal’s environmental and behavioural needs – this includes providing mental and physical enrichment.
+Animal guardians must meet their companion animal’s environmental and behavioural needs – this includes providing mental and physical enrichment.

 Animal enrichment is about designing and creating interesting enclosures, and providing activities that create a more stimulating environment for an animal and enable them to express as many of their natural behaviours such as exploration, foraging, locomotion, social interaction, manipulating objects or simply playing, as often as they choose.